Pinocchio

 Part 2: The Fairy

-That night, the same big star swooshed right into Geppetto’s room.
-It changed into a Blue Fairy!
-The Blue Fairy flew over to the bed.
+Later that night, that same big star swooshed right into Geppetto’s room.
+In a flash, it changed into a Blue Fairy and flew over to the bed.

-And with that, the Blue Fairy went swoosh and was gone.
-Out of the window and up into the night sky.
+With that, the Blue Fairy swooshed back out the window and up into the night sky.

 “Here I am, Father!” said Pinocchio from the other side of the room.